-The Python Masterclass is a course for students aged 11 and above who are keen to explore beyond the basics of coding.
+The Python Masterclass is a course for upper primary and secondary school students (aged 11 and above) who are keen to explore beyond the basics of coding.
 This course is designed to give students a jump-start in their learning journey with the view of equipping them with all they need for self-directed learning.

 Problem solving and mathematical concepts are core features of the curriculum, as there are numerous opportunities to apply these concepts when coding.